Weimax Wines & Spirits

 We first became aware of Austria's wines when a couple of enterprising vintners sent a letter to the Robert Mondavi winery wanting to correspond with Californians in the wine business.
 Mondavi forwarded the letter to the winery trade publication called Wines & Vines and we responded to their missive.
 Some months later, Josef and Veronika arrived in San Francisco for a vacation and some winery visits.
 I was pleased to be able to visit them at their Thermenregion winery a year or two later.

-I was impressed by Malat's wines and today he's regarded as one of the major leading lights on the Austrian wine scene.
+I was impressed by Malat's wines and these days he's regarded as one of the major leading lights on the Austrian wine scene.

 Today in the San Francisco Bay Area, you'll find many restaurants which feature Austrian wines.
 These have excited the local wine cognoscenti, because so many of the wines "work" so well with various cuisines.